-Basis for Consolidation: The quantitative disclosures are made on the basis of consolidated audited financial statements of the bank and its subsidiaries as at and for the year ended December 31, 2021.
-The consolidated financial statements have been prepared in accordance with Bangladesh Accounting Standards 27: Separate Financial Statements and Bangladesh Financial Reporting Standards 10: Consolidated Financial Statements.
-The consolidated financial statements are prepared to a common financial year ended 31 December 2021.
-All intra-group transactions, balances and any unrealized income and expenses arising from intra-group transaction preparing consolidated financial statements.
-Ur eliminated in the same way as unrealized gain, but that there are no evidence of impairment. realized losses are (c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
-N/A Quan titative Disclosures (d) surplus capital of issuance subsidiaries (whether a alternative method) included in the capital of the N/A
+Basis for Consolidation: The quantitative disclosures are made on the basis of consolidated audited financial statements of the bank and its subsidiaries as at and for the year ended December 31, 2022.
+The consolidated financial statements have been prepared in accordance with Bangladesh Accounting Standards 27: Separate Financial

+, Statements and Bangladesh Financial Report ing Standards 10: Consolidated Financial Statements.
+The consolidated financial statements are prepared to a common financial year ended 31 December 2022.
+All intra-group transactions, balances and ar y unrealized income and expenses arising from intra-group transaction ns are eliminated in preparing consolidated financial statements.
+Ur eliminated in the same way as unrealized gain, by that there are no evidence of impairment. , (c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
+N/A Ouen titative Disclosures

+(d) surplus capital of issuance subsidiaries (whether alternative method) included in the capital of the N/A